 The WNC Honors Awards have a long, rich history stretching back to 1950.
 Each year, WNC Communities evaluates the applications of community centers across twenty counties of WNC and gives cash awards to community centers that have offered quality programs to serve their residents’ needs and exhibited “best in class” practices.

 Starting in 2021, WNC Communities established a tiered system of rating community centers’ capacity to serve their communities to improve the Social Determinants of Health.
 In their applications, communities demonstrate they have developed competencies that designate them as having one of four levels of increasing sophistication and community impact: Trillium, Mountain Laurel, Redbud, or White Oak.
 These levels become the basis for identifying targeted assistance to communities in the WNC Honors Program to build their capacity to move the needle on Education Access & Quality, Economic Stability, Community Well-being, Environmental Stewardship and Health Access.
+Each community is evaluated across six areas of competency to determine their level: Good Governance, Leadership Excellence, Financial Stewardship, Volunteer Recruitment and Retention, Community Programs and Civic Engagement, and Collaboration.
+To learn more about the levels and competencies, see our WNC Honors Program Levels.

 As a foundation for improving programs addressing these needs, the WNC Honors Program promotes leadership and collaboration among the communities and with local and regional partners through its offerings.
 WNC Communities offers online workshops, Coffee Hours, regional convenings, and training to active members.
 Communities at the Redbud and White Oak level may also be eligible for strategic planning and coaching to advance their goals.